meshula/meshula.github.com/site/astro-site/src/content/blog/provenance.md

 The immediate benefit mechanisms of provenance bring are clear.
 Protections against appropriation and plagiarism are strengthened; sharing of reward is also enabled in tribute to all a work's creative data ancestors.

 The notion of paying tribute suggests the spirit or source of an idea is acknowledged, an ontological recognition where all inputs are traced back to a shared reality.
 The tribute is a form of cognitive inheritance.
 But therein lies a paradox: recognition is what creates the ultimate thing at hand - and who owns the recognition?
 Tracking custody shifts the ontological burden from who created something, to the lineage of the thing itself.
 We might ask, is the essence of an idea its fixed identity, or a dynamic, emergent quality shaped by the process of creation?
 Does an original thing exist, or has the essence of thing become the continuity of its record?
+Well, provenance provides one answer.

 We have explored the necessary and defining aspects of provenance: